Skip to content

 Shutterstock

-This whole grain has more fiber, vitamins, minerals, and other bioactive compounds compared to more refined white rice.
-A half-cup serving of brown rice has around 120 calories, 2 grams of fiber, and 3 grams of protein.
-Brown rice is a 100% whole grain and one study reported in the Journal of Nutritional Science and Vitaminology found that brown rice and other colored rice varieties process high levels of bioactive compounds.
+Brown rice has more fiber, vitamins, minerals, and other bioactive compounds than refined white rice.
+A study published in the Journal of Nutritional Science and Vitaminology found that brown rice and other colored rice varieties process high levels of bioactive compounds, offering potential additional benefits beyond white rice.

 100% Whole Grain Bread